 Performance Bonds for Material or Service Contracts

-Performance bonds for material or service contracts may be required if the director of Purchasing and Business Services determines the requirement is necessary to protect the interests of the university.
-The amount of the bond shall be determined by the director of Purchasing and Business Services.
+Performance bonds for material or service contracts may be required if the chief procurement officer determines the requirement is necessary to protect the interests of the university.
+The amount of the bond shall be determined by the chief procurement officer.

 See the procedure for bid security and performance and payment bonds on the Purchasing and Business Services Web site.